How to use Pool Test Strips

 - Compare the test strip to the color chart on the package

-- Electronic testing equipment will read the colors for you.
+- Electronic pool testing equipment will read the colors for you.

 - Store your test materials in a cool, dry place, and pay attention to the expiration date

 Hi I'm Peter with Leslie's swimming pool supplies and this video will teach you how to use water testing strips.
 Regularly testing your water is the best way to keep your pool clean, safe and ready to enjoy.

 During the swim season, we suggest you test your water at least 2 times per week.
 Pool Water Test Strips are the easiest way to check your water chemistry.
 They’re simple use to and provide fast, accurate results.

 While testers measure a variety of things, you want to concentrate on pH, alkalinity and sanitizer like chlorine and bromine.
 For best results make sure your pump has been running at least one hour before testing.

 Dip the test strip in the water for a couple of seconds, then wait 10 to 20 seconds for the strip to change colors.